IBM-Cloud/docs/services/BlockStorage/index.md

 2. Click **Detach**.
 3. Confirm the detachment in the dialog.

-After it is detached, the volume is no longer available for I/O operations in the virtual machine instance.
-In the {{site.data.keyword.blockstorageshort}} service UI, the volume is now available to be attached to other virtual machines.
+After it is detached, the volume is no longer available for I/O operations in the virtual server instance.
+In the {{site.data.keyword.blockstorageshort}} service UI, the volume is now available to be attached to other virtual servers.

 ## Snapshot actions